-NOTES: Although this sounds like it is just a woman's lament over an impotent (or homosexual?) husband, it's just possible that there is more going on.
-At least if you believe Mary Roach's book, Bonk: The Curious Coupling of Science and Sex, (Norton, 2008).
+NOTES [553 words]: Although this sounds like it is just a woman's lament over an impotent (or homosexual?) husband, it's just possible that there is more going on.
+At least if you believe Roach.
 Failure to consummate a marriage of course could allow for an annulment -- and, in sixteenth and seventeenth century France, could call for more.
 Roach, pp. 149-152, told how a man could be sued by his wife for non-performance.
 In such a case, he had to prove, before witnesses, that he could produce an erection.
 If he failed, he could be fined and forbidden to remarry -- and the dowry he had gained upon marriage would be forfeit.
-The inability to "put up" could thus be extremely expensive as well as embarrassing. - RBW
+The inability to "put up" could thus be extremely expensive as well as embarrassing.

 Go to the Ballad Search form

 Go to the Ballad Index Bibliography or Discography